anhkhoa039/Violence-Detection-With-Human-Skeletons/README.md

 - Release our best model for this task (87.75%) ([best model](Violence-Detection-With-Human-Skeletons/experiments/RWF-2000/notebooks/best_model_no_bg_50epoch.keras)).

+# Some advises for reproducing the results
+1. Install openpose
+- We follow exactly the instructions from the blog that the authors suggest ([blog](https://amir-yazdani.github.io/post/openpose/))
+2. Install requirements:
+- check the tensorflow and keras version
+3. Running on GPU
+- Check your GPU ID when running the original code.
+We run on only 1 GPU which `index 0` so we changed a little bit when initializing GPU .

 # Human Skeletons and Change Detection for Efficient Violence Detection in Surveillance Videos